kailash-manasarovar/statement/docs/timeline/2024/december.md

 - When I return to the UK in January 2026 after having painstakingly saved thousands of emails, including everything Trish sent me I've just mentioned, and more, someone hacks into my Google accounts and deletes everything I've saved, and then renders my Google account completely unreachable.
 - Is it messages like this from Trish they want to hide?
 - In any event, the email gets me curious about what number one was on my birthday so I look it up.
-- It's *Tie A Yellow Ribbon*!
+- I was rather delighted to discover it was *Tie A Yellow Ribbon*.
 - Even though Trish's behavior was very obviously malevolent towards me, I always felt worried about her.
 - Things she said to me gave me cause for concern; for example, *my much-younger-Spanish-husband always brings me tea in the morning, every morning*.
-- Did Trish find herself starring in a horror-porn film just like I did?
+- Did Trish find herself starring in horror-porn just like I did?
 - Was it after she returned from her foundation art course in the UK - something she told me about on a loop - or just after her first, British husband died (or was murdered maybe)?
-- Were these messages from Trish a way for the criminal porn-gangs of Dénia to communicate with the multiple law enforcement organizations I had sent [my handwritten letters to](august.md#the-handwritten-letters) so that they might make deals while they conclude their detailed investigations and before they nick everyone and stop the baby-rapists, pedophiles, and sedated-rape insane please God.
+- Were these messages from Trish a way for the criminal porn-gangs of Dénia to communicate with the multiple law enforcement organizations I had sent [my handwritten letters to](august.md#the-handwritten-letters) so that they might make deals while they conclude their detailed investigations and before they nick everyone and stop the baby-rapists, pedophiles, incest-obsessed, and sedated-rape insane please God.

 ## So wants me to do an X Space